 Parents are advised to set the security levels within browsers (such as Internet Explorer, Mozilla Firefox, Google Chrome or Apple’s Safari) with this in mind.
-Locating the computer in a family area where possible, rather than a bedroom, will enable you to supervise your child as they use the Internet.
+Locating computers or using mobile devices in a family area where possible, rather than a bedroom, will enable you to supervise your child as they use the Internet.
 Also consider mobile phones, games consoles and other devices that can access the Internet; however, don’t deny children the opportunity to learn from and enjoy the wide variety of material and games available.
 Instead, discuss with them the importance of keeping safe online and some simple rules to do so.

 To keep your child safe they should:

-- Ask permission before using the Internet and discuss what websites they are using.
+- Ask permission before using the Internet and discuss what websites and apps they are using.

-- Ask permission before opening an email sent by someone they don’t know.
+- Ask permission before opening a message or email sent by someone they don’t know.

 - Not use their real name when using games or websites on the Internet - create a nick name instead.

 - Never give out any personal information about themselves, friends or family online including home address, phone or mobile number.